blackfyre/flsun.community/src/guide/README.md

 - You should consider adding motor blocks to prevent the mounts from tilting.
   See <https://www.facebook.com/groups/120961628750040/permalink/438804073632459>

-## Should I add TL smoothers?

-- Not necessary, but folks say they do make prints smoother.
-- They just plug inline between the main board and the motors.
-- Use double-stick foam tape to secure them in the base.
-- Silent stepper divers are more worht wile [upgrade]().
-- On Robin Mini, you can also try shorting across the resistors marked Rm6 (4 of them).
-  - This forces mixed decay mode in the drivers and should result in smoother stepping.
-  - This is not recommended to try as the risk of damaging the board is very high.

-## The printer screen comes on when plugged into USB:

-- This is annoying.
-In order to fix, you need to remove a part from the main board:
-- remove D10 or F4 on MKS Gen L board (QQ)
-- remove D5 or F4 on Robin Mini board (QQ-S)
-- You could also modify a USB cable and cut the 5V power line.

 ## Making the print stick:

 - Be sure to both autolevel and set the Z0 offset (ie, get first layer height right).